Kaciras/pac-maker/README.md

 * `--watch` After the initial build, pac-maker will continue to watch for updates in any of the sources.

-Find what hosts will be proxied by PAC in browser history, support Chrome, Firefox, and Edge:
+Find what hosts will be proxied by the PAC in browser history, support Chrome, Firefox, and Edge:

 ```shell
 node bin/pac-maker.js analyze [--config=<path>] [--json=<path>]